unsw-cse-comp3900-9900-22T3/capstone-project-9900-m18r-bsodwarning/README.md

 #  Meal Recommendation System

+You need to start the front-end and back-end respectively to start the project

 ## frontend

-Please refer to `frontend/Readme-front.txt` for details
+Please refer to `frontend/read.md` for details

 ## backend